carolFR13/QmioErrorCircuits/README.md

     1. Initialize all qubits at state |1>
     2. Wait 1 µs.
-    3. Measure the stateof all qubits.
+    3. Measure the state of all qubits.

 Repeat the process each 100 µs.